RobertoPrevato/jekyll-now/_posts/2017-10-13-Running-Docker-applications-in-Azure.md

 ]
 ```

-Working ARM templates can be downloaded from [here](https://github.com/RobertoPrevato/AzureDocker).
+Working ARM templates can be found [here](https://github.com/RobertoPrevato/AzureDocker).
 To deploy, it's necessary to specify a unique name for the application, at user's discretion.
 Using [Azure CLI](https://robertoprevato.github.io/How-to-provision-Azure-resources-using-Azure-CLI-and-ARM-templates/):

 ```bash
 export RGNAME=dockertutorial-rg